For classic Med beaches, a good dose of Spanish culture, and nightlife that rivals the rest of Europe, it’s got to be a holiday to the Balearics.

 Islands in the sun

-This trio of islands – east of mainland Spain – are tried-and-tested holiday favourites.
+This collection of islands – east of mainland Spain – are tried-and-tested holiday favourites.
 And while they’ve all got sandy beaches and camera-ready scenery to brag about, they each have a personality of their own.

 Menorca is decidedly low-key.
 This natural beauty is all about peace and quiet, with pine-clad hills, traditional towns and more beaches than Majorca and Ibiza put together.
 Son Bou has the longest sandy stretch, while Cala’n Bosch lines up open-air cafés and trendy bars.